Installation

 Before you begin

 Make sure you have a non-privileged user created with sudo privileges and you can login as said user.
 You do NOT want to run MegaMek as the root user for security reasons.
-If not user how to do this, follow this tutorial for Ubuntu 20.04 - Initial Server Setup with Ubuntu 20.04.
+If not user how to do this, follow this tutorial - Initial Server Setup with Ubuntu 24.04.

 System Updates and Java